Global Political Economy

 Sidney Blumenthal (Author)

-Lecture on Lincoln's Foreign Policy and Global Impact of the Civil War.
+Lecture on Lincoln's Foreign Policy and Global Impact of the Civil War, followed by a farewell supper.

 Course Schedule